NAVadi21/DreamKeepers/README.md

 ## Getting Started

-To get started with dreamkeeper, follow these steps:
+To get started with dreamkeeper, You can follow these steps:

 1. Clone the repository: `git clone https://github.com/NAVadi21/DreamKeepers`
 2. Open the project in Android Studio.